lextm/jekyll-theme-chirpy/_posts/2020-5-6-the-challenges-to-enable-open-with-windows-terminal.md

 * There are special URLs for files, such as `ms-appdata:///` and `ms-appdata:///`, so they must be resolved to actual files on disk.
 * There are profile icons stored in a special Windows Terminal folder, so `install.ps1` should use the profile GUID to locate its icon.

-When everything fails, of course the script falls back to Windows Terminal’s icon instead.
+When everything fails, of course the script falls back to Windows Terminal's icon instead.

 ## 5: Icon Format Conversion